SamOBrienOlinger/spoodle-space-pp5/README.md

       - **Feedback and Interactivity**: the standard expectations of today's users around UI had to be considered.
 This project attempts to use these taken-for-granted expectations to maximise the impact of basic features on the user, such as changing the color of a button when it's hovered over or clicked.
 Often, websites opt for more subtle and subdued shifts between colors to notify users of any data changes happening and to provide real-time feedback to users.

-        SpoodleSapce uses both subtle color themes familar to users and then loud unexpected strong contrasting colors to achieve a more intense and enhanced UI depending on the context.
+        SpoodleSapce uses both subtle color themes familiar to users and then loud unexpected strong contrasting colors to achieve a more intense and enhanced UI depending on the context.

-      - **Consistency Across Components**: the styling defined in each of the seperate CSS modules reuses a color scheme that can be efficiently applied to the different components as needed, ensuring a consistent look and feel.
+      - **Consistency Across Components**: the styling defined in each of the separate CSS modules reuses a color scheme that can be efficiently applied to the different components as needed, ensuring a consistent look and feel.

     **Color Scheme**